-2. All India Digital Cable Federation (AIDCF)/GTPL Hathway Ltd i.
-Due to convergence and the internet, there is absolutely no question of geographical markets and that in any case, India is the most pluralistic and competitive media market in the world, with the numbers of newspapers running into lakhs, and TV and radio channels in the hundreds - all in several dozen languages.
+(i) Many entities have already commented that with convergence and the internet, there is absolutely no question of geographical markets and that in any case, India is the most pluralistic and competitive media market in the world, with the numbers of newspapers running into lakhs, and TV and radio channels in the hundreds - all in several dozen languages.
 Hence there is absolutely no question of monopolies hence no question of "abuse" in the private sector as there is already dissemination of every possible diversified view and opinion on every conceivable topic in Indian media.
 Therefore, there is also no possibility that any rules curbing horizontal media ownership can ever "strike a balance between warranting a degree of plurality on one hand and ensuring that the entities are rendered with optimum opportunities of expansion, innovation and ease of doing business".
+The only entity that AIDCF comment is true for, is government controlled Prasar Bharati -which holds an absolute monopoly in not just terrestrial TV and AM radio -but also original news and current affairs on the entire radio sector.

-We have already given umpteen reasons why horizontal content holdings do not have any adverse implication, but are, on the contrary, necessary because they ensure that the same media house can outline different content strategies for each of them aimed at different target groups and audiences -all by separate editorial and management teams.
+We have already given numerous reasons why horizontal content holdings do not have any adverse implication, but are, on the contrary, necessary because they ensure that the same media house can outline different content strategies for each of them aimed at different target groups and audiences - all by separate editorial and management teams.
 Furthermore, with the rapid decline of traditional media, every media entity needs to have a variety of media outlets so as to ensure that these can be cross-subsidised and can survive.
+Any attempt at imposing rules that does not allow this to happen, will be construed as an effort to restrict the business of media, which has Legal and Constitutional repercussions -apart from a blatant effort to kill the media sector.